Car Repossession Rights in Georgia

 Can I get my car back after it’s been repossessed in Georgia?

 Yes, you can get your car back after repossession in Georgia by exercising your right of redemption.
 This involves paying the full amount owed, including any repossession fees, within the timeframe specified in the “Notice of Right to Redeem” provided by the lender after repossession.
+In addition to the amount owed, you may also be required to pay reasonable expenses incurred by the lender during the repossession process and sale setup before you can redeem your vehicle.

 What should I do if I’m struggling to make car payments in Georgia?